dchapman1988/opencurriculum-flashcards/README.md

 Markdown may be used to define content for either the front or the back of the card.

+### TO DO
+- Refactor the bootstrap icons
+- Refactor the breadcrumbs

 ### Development

 To get started developing from scratch, run the following from the root dir: